 ANA-NINDS Career Development Symposium

 The ANA-NINDS Career Development Symposium is designed to provide the K08, K12, K23 and K99 recipients with the essential tools to enhance their ability to write successful grant proposals and to obtain grant funding from NIH and other institutions.
 The Symposium is led by senior neurologists and neuroscientists who have proven success in scientific grant writing.
 Senior staff from the NINDS will provide advice concerning the mechanisms involved in grant submission and evaluation.
+This symposium is typically held prior to the ANA Annaul meeting.

 Professional Development Courses